ADU = Accessory Dwelling Unit – a secondary housing unit located on the same premises as an existing single-family residence

 They all must have their own bathroom, bedroom (sleeping area), and kitchens.
 Most include a private, separate entrance from the primary residence.

 Another benefit of an ADU, an inlaw suite/guest house does add value to a property.
 The next logical question is, “How much value does an ADU add?”.
 Unfortunately, the contributory value of additions such as adding an ADU, guest house, or inlaw suite, are difficult to measure.
-But, professional appraisers will look for sales comparisons on which to base their appraisals-which are their opinion of value of the property based on the sales comparison data that is available to them at the time of their appraisal.
+But, professional real estate appraisers will look for sales comparisons on which to base their appraisals-which are their opinion of value of the property based on the sales comparison data that is available to them at the time of their appraisal.

 It’s a win for everybody!